tecracer-chef/inspec-chef/README.md

 ## Example

-With this plugin, the input names consist of the name of the databag, the item and a JMESPath query for getting a specific value within an item.
+With this plugin, the input names consist of the name of the databag, the item and a path getting a specific value within an item.
 This way, you can have a databag "configuration" with an item "database" like:

 ```json